UKCloud/documentation/articles/openstack/ostack-home.md

 <div class="row">
   <div class="col-md-4">
-    <p><strong>Uncompromising security and integrity.</strong> Our UK-based data centres help protect your organisation from regulations such as GDPR, whilst our unique assurance and connectivity options enable you to move your most secure and sensitive systems to the cloud.
-Our government-grade data centres are all manned and protected by a team of security-cleared staff.</p>
+    <p><strong>Uncompromising security and integrity.</strong> Our UK-based data centres help protect your organisation from regulations such as GDPR, whilst our unique assurance and connectivity options enable you to move your most secure and sensitive systems to the cloud.</p>
   </div>
   <div class="col-md-4">
-    <p><strong>Champions of innovation.</strong> Why build when you can buy?
-We've partnered with over 300 specialist organisations who have built their pioneering digital services on top of our government-grade infrastructure.
+    <p><strong>Champions of innovation.</strong> We've partnered with over 300 specialist organisations who have built their pioneering digital services on top of our government-grade infrastructure.
 From AI to RPA, our partner ecosystem has you covered.</p>
   </div>
   <div class="col-md-4">
     <p><strong>Committed to doing the right thing.</strong> From paying our taxes to undergraduate and apprentice programmes.
 From Carbon Neutral solutions to charity work.
 Everything we do can be traced back to our commitment to doing the right thing.</p>